alextremblay/pyvm/README.md

 # features
 - Can manage multiple portable python installations sourced from the amazing [PBS](https://github.com/indygreg/python-build-standalone) project
 - installs python versions to isolated location, doesn't interfere with or interact with any version of python installed/used by your operating system
+- Can cache and run python installations without altering your PATH
+- Can bootstrap and run pipx commands without needing to install any pipx or python version beforehand

 # Use Cases